-- Under section 128(1) of the Duties Act: 5. - matrimonial property of a marriage is defined as being the property of the parties to the marriage or of either of them and includes a superannuation interest and - de facto relationship property of a de facto relationship is defined as being the (b) property of the de facto partners to the relationship or of either of them.
-In Western Australia, de facto relationship property does not include a superannuation interest.
+- 5. Under section 128(1) of the Duties Act: - (a) matrimonial property of a marriage is defined as being the property of the parties to the marriage or of either of them and includes a superannuation interest as defined in the Family Law Act 1975 (Cth) (Family Law Act) section 90XD and - (b) de facto relationship property of a de facto relationship is defined as being the property of the de facto partners to the relationship or of either of them and includes a superannuation interest as defined in the Family Law Act section 90YD.